By Skyler Lee

 Picoult, who is best-known for My Sister’s Keeper, has tackled a variety of controversial topics in her books, including the right to die, religion, and, most recently, abortion.
 In fact, her latest book, A Spark of Light, covers a story about a shooting at a Mississippi Abortion Clinic, a novel she claims explores both sides of the abortion debate and isn’t meant to sway people toward either view.

-However, the pro-abortion message behind the book is so obvious, even USA Today countered her claims.
+However, the pro-choice message behind the book is so obvious, even USA Today countered her claims.

 “This is by far her most blatantly political novel, and while she tries to get inside the heads of her characters to explore both sides of the pro-choice/pro-life debate, it’s obvious where her sympathies lie.
 She spells them out in an afterword, in which she lays out her concerns about the threats to abortion rights while noting that she interviewed pro-life advocates as well as 151 women who have terminated pregnancies,” USA Today wrote.